Rosanne Cash Says Her Daughter Was Called A ‘Liberal P*ssy’ For Wearing A Mask

-Johnny Cash’s granddaughter was allegedly called a “liberal p*ssy” by a man in Nashville after she was spotted wearing a mask to buy groceries.
-Her mother, Cash’s eldest daughter Rosanne Cash, recounted the incident on her official Twitter page, The New York Post reported earlier today.
+Johnny Cash’s granddaughter was allegedly called a “liberal p*ssy” by a man in Nashville, Tennessee after she was spotted wearing a mask to buy groceries.
+Her mother, Cash’s eldest daughter Rosanne Cash, recounted the incident on her official Twitter page, the New York Post reported on Wednesday.

-According to Cash, her daughter is extremely high-risk, which is one reason she chooses to wear a mask when out in public.
-She added that the Centers for Disease Control and Prevention have recommended that people wear masks when going out into public spaces.
+According to Cash, her daughter is extremely high-risk, which is one reason she chose to wear a mask in public.
+She added that the Centers for Disease Control and Prevention have recommended that people masks when going out into public spaces.

 “Back story: she nearly died of H1N1.
 She was in the ICU for a week, on a ventilator for 3 days.
 She CANNOT get covid.
 The ignorance & hatred is so painful.
 She’s trying to survive.”